 Valkenburg is a charming town in South Limburg that offers a unique Christmas experience – markets in caves!
 Visit the Velvet Cave and Municipal Cave for all the festive happenings while the Wilhelmina Caves are home to the sand sculpture nativity scene.

-Christmas markets in Germany
+German Christmas markets

-Aachen is a 2.5 hour drive from Amsterdam.
+Aachen is a 2.5-hour drive from Amsterdam.
 Alternatively, it can be reached by train in 3.5 hours, with two changes.
 Check the NS website for more details.